Lindt8/Lindt8.github.io/_pages/consulting.md

 If you have any inquiries, please drop me a line at [consulting@hratliff.com](mailto:consulting@hratliff.com), and we can explore how I may be able to help with any radiation-related challenges you may face.

+_Services are limited to peaceful civilian applications (medical, industrial, academic).
+Deliverables do not include third-party software; clients must hold required licenses.
+Requests outside this scope will be declined._

 <!--
 Add small statement/disclaimer about being a sole proprietorship registered in Norway: